Amy Hesketh

 Director, producer, writer, actress

-Amy joined Pachamama Films in October 2005 to work as an actress on the documentary for National Geographic Outbreak Investigation: Curse of the Black Typhus.
+Known for her controversial film, Sirwiñakuy, Amy Hesketh, a native Mainer, joined Pachamama Films in October 2005 to work as an actress on the documentary for National Geographic Outbreak Investigation: Curse of the Black Typhus, in Bolivia.
+A month later, she saw Jac Avila’s Martyr in a festival and decided she would stay and work with him.

-Presently, Amy is writing two scripts and has hopes to direct a fourth film this year.
+Presently, Amy is planning to direct a fourth film in 2012, tentatively entitled Adela.

-You can read what Amy has to say on her blog HERE
+You can read what Amy has to say in her blog HERE.